 What is the Largest Contentful Paint?

-When a user visits your webpage, the time taken to load the main content or largest content is Largest Contentful Paint(LCP).
+When a user visits your webpage, the time to load the main or largest content is the Largest Contentful Paint(LCP).
 If the page takes less time to load LCP, then the page is fast else slow.
 Slow pages disturb the user experience, and SEO is all about a good user experience.
-When a page loads very fast, that indicates a good user experience, so that we’ve to keep the paint of the largest content very fast.
+When the page loads very fast, that indicates a good user experience, so we’ve to keep the paint of the largest content very fast.

 LCP is always calculated for the content above the fold (or content visible on the screen, without scrolling).
 That means it is essential to optimize above the fold section to solve Largest Contentful Paint.